tgflynn/IncludeGuards/README.md

 from this package's directory.

-IncludeGuards provides a workaround for this problem by giving you a way to insure that your modules are loaded once and only once within each module (this will be Main, if you aren't nesting modules).
+IncludeGuards provides a workaround for this problem by giving you a way to ensure that your modules are loaded once and only once within each module (this will be Main, if you aren't nesting modules).

 Usage